 The project will use evidence-based agricultural-nutrition technology to help transform food systems in Bangladesh, India, Pakistan, Uganda, and Zimbabwe to equitably deliver added nutrients and increase the adoption of climate-adapted and nutrient-enriched seeds that are more resilient in the face of inevitable shocks.
 This can only be achieved through the promotion of gender equality at household, community, and national levels.

-Through the Expanding Nutrients in the Food System project, HarvestPlus and its partners will:
+Through the Expanding Nutrients in Food Systems project, HarvestPlus and its partners will:

 This four year project, running from 2023 – 2027, builds on support provided by the Government of Canada between 2020 – 2022 for an emergency pandemic response program, An Integrated Food Systems Approach to Build Nutrition Security, which allowed HarvestPlus to safeguard livelihoods in six countries where urgent action was needed to prevent an emerging nutrition crises brought about by COVID-19.
 It is part of the Government of Canada’s investment in activities that are contributing to the attainment of the UN Sustainable Development Goals.

-Expanding Nutrients in the Food System will scale and commercialize biofortification for sustainable food systems transformation, centered in gender equitable nutrition resilience and climate adaptation.
+Expanding Nutrients in Food Systems will scale and commercialize biofortification for sustainable food systems transformation, centered in gender equitable nutrition resilience and climate adaptation.